Akash-A2004/Akash-A2004/README.md

 ## 🎯 Current Focus

-- 👯 Looking to collaborate on: **Open Source projects related to Web Development or Java Ecosystem**
+- 👯 Looking to collaborate on: **Open Source projects related to Web Development or Java Spring Boot**
 - 💬 Ask me about: **Java, Spring Boot, React, RESTful APIs, and Database Design** <!-- TODO: Add your areas of expertise -->
 - ⚡ Fun fact: **I love solving complex coding challenges with a cup of coffee and a good playlist.** <!-- TODO: Add a fun fact -->

 ---

-## 🛠️ Technology Arsenal
+## 🧑‍💻 Technology

 My toolkit is constantly evolving, but here are some of the technologies I'm most comfortable with: